ronin-co/tailwindcss-constants/README.md

 Applying utility classes provided by [TailwindCSS](https://tailwindcss.com) (like `bg-white`) conditionally doesn't require a lot of effort, because it's only a matter of enabling strings conditionally.

 For simple apps, that's usually enough.
-For more advanced ones, however, you might find yourself wanting to done one of the following things:
+For more advanced ones, however, you might find yourself wanting to do one of the following things:

 - Share utility classes between multiple places in your code
 - Construct a utility class from a constant